-The small but consistent fraction of regenerating axons that displayed mistargeting prompted us to examine if mistargeted axons remained stable or were corrected.
-For this, we employed transgenic zCrest2-hsp70:GFP (referred to hereafter as zCrest:GFP) larvae in which motor axons that project to the abductor muscle are selectively labeled20.
-Prior to nerve injury, zCrest:GFP-labeled axons almost exclusively innervated the abductor muscle (n=38/41, 92.7% pectoral fins), and only a small fraction of fins (n=3/41, 7.3% pectoral fins) contained any zCrest:GFP-labeled axons on the adductor muscle.
-In contrast, at 2 dpt, zCrest:GFP-labeled axons were present on the adductor muscle in 97.37% of pectoral fins examined (n= 40/41).
-Despite the presence of these mistargeted axons, the proportion of correctly targeted axons on the abductor muscle, suggesting that at the plexus only a small population of axons fail to select their original muscle.
-This is consistent with our sparse labeling approach, which estimates that ~4% of axons mistargeted to the incorrect muscle (Fig 2C).
+transgenic zCrest2-hsp70:GFP (referred to hereafter as zCrest:GFP) larvae in which motor axons that project to the abductor muscle are selectively labeled [20].
+Prior to nerve injury, zCrest:GFP-labeled axons almost exclusively innervated the abductor muscle (n = 38/41 pectoral fins, 92.7%), and only a small fraction of fins (n = 3/41 pectoral fins, 7.3%) contained any zCrest:GFP-labeled axons on the adductor muscle.
+In contrast, at 2 dpt, zCrest:GFP-labeled axons were present on the adductor muscle in 97.37% of pectoral fins examined (n = 40/41pectoral fins).
+Despite the presence of these mistargeted axons, the proportion of correctly targeted axons on the abductor muscle was much higher than mistargeted axons on the adductor muscle, suggesting that at the plexus only a small population of axons fail to select their original muscle.
+This is consistent with our sparse labeling approach, which estimates that approximately 5% of axons mistargeted to the incorrect muscle (Fig 2D).

-To determine if mistargeted axons are subsequently corrected, we assessed static timepoints during the regeneration process.
+To determine if mistargeted axons are subsequently corrected, we assessed static time points during the regeneration process.
 In zCrest:GFP; Tubb:dsRed larvae, all axons are labeled with dsRed fluorescent protein and abductor-specific motor axons are labeled with GFP.
 Prior to axon injury, zCrest:GFP-labeled axons project exclusively to the abductor muscle (Fig 3A-C).
 Following transection of all fin motor nerves, the disconnected distal portion of motor axons on both the abductor and the adductor muscle fragmented, and axonal debris was partially cleared at 7 hpt (Fig 3D).
-At 20 hpt, zCrest:GFP-labeled axons were present on both the abductor muscles, suggesting that in the early phases of regeneration, axons are competent to grow on both muscles independent of their pre-injury targets (Fig 3E).
-The extent of mistargeted axon growth on the adductor muscle varied between fish (804 ± 508 microns, minimum 134 microns and maximum 1497 microns of mistargeted axon growth, n=9 fins).
-At 30 hpt some mistargeted zCrest:GFP-labeled fascicles began to bleb or had already retracted, whereas other mistargeted fascicles continued to extend into the adductor musculature (Fig 3F).
-By 50 hpt, more of the mistargeted zCrest:GFP-labeled fascicles had been retracted; however, there were also misprojected fascicles that stabilized and persisted (Fig 3G).
+At 20 hpt, zCrest:GFP-labeled axons were present on both the abductor and adductor muscles, suggesting that in the early phases of regeneration, axons are competent to grow on both muscles independent of their pre-injury targets (Fig 3E).
+At 30 hpt, some mistargeted zCrest:GFP-labeled fascicles began to bleb or had already retracted, whereas other mistargeted fascicles continued to extend into the adductor musculature (Fig 3F).
+By 50 hpt, more of the mistargeted zCrest:GFP-labeled fascicles had been retracted; however, there were also misprojected fasicles that stabilized and persisted (Fig 3G).
+The extent of mistargeted axon growth on the adductor muscle varied between fish ( $804 \pm 508$ microns, minimum 134 microns and maximum 1497 microns of mistargeted axon growth at 2 dpt, n = 9 fins).
 Retraction events of mistargeted zCrest:GFP-labeled axons occurred in 100% of animals examined (15/15 pectoral fins).
-At the same time that misprojected axons retracted on the adductor muscle, the correctly targeted zCrest:GFP-labeled axons on the abductor muscle increased in complexity (Fig 3 E-G).
+To quantify the proportion of mistargeted axons that retracted, we compared the zCrest:GFP-labeled fascicles at 30 hpt with those present at 48 hpt.
+We categorized fascicles that were absent at 48 hpt as "retracted" and those that persisted at 48 hpt as "present" and measured the total length of each of these groups.
+We found that $37.8\% \pm$ 17% (n = 10 pectoral fins) of mistargeted fascicle length was retracted between 30 and 48 hpt, but we note that both fascicle retraction and growth occur outside of this time window.
+At the same time that misprojected axons retracted on the adductor muscle, the correctly targeted zCrest:GFP-labeled axons on the abductor muscle increased in complexity (Fig 3E-G).
 Thus, early in regeneration, axon mistargeting at the plexus is common, yet over time misprojected axons are corrected.